XiaodanXing/Guide4Yanglab/JADE2_Tutorial.md

 <!-- **DO NOT ask Why, no time to answer** -->

-**Any question, check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first, if you can not handle the problem in 6 hours, then consider to contact Ming Li / Xiaodan Xing / Jiahao Huang via email, you will get response in 1-2 working day**
+**If you have any question, please check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first, if you can not handle the problem in 6 hours, then consider to contact Ming Li / Xiaodan Xing / Jiahao Huang via email, you will get response in 1-2 working day**

 ---